dojo/cli/README.md

 The CLI has the following in-built groups:

+`dojo create` - provides scaffolding for new Dojo 2 projects.
+`dojo eject` - allows users to configure and run command instead of the cli.
 `dojo version` - provides information on the versions of installed commands and the cli itself.

-`dojo create app` and `dojo build` are not installed by default with @dojo/cli.
-To use them, you must install them separately, e.g. with `npm i @dojo/cli-create-app -g`.
+`dojo build` and `dojo test` are not installed by default with `@dojo/cli`.
+To use them, you must install them separately, e.g. with `npm i @dojo/cli-build-webpack` and `npm i @dojo/cli-test-intern`.
+The reason for not bundling these 2 groups, is so you can run different versions of these group per-project.

 ## How do I contribute?